-The 20th Annual Achilles St. Patrick’s Day 5K Run/Walk is a 5 kilometre run or walk through the heart of downtown Toronto.
-In 2019, the Run/Walk will take place on Sunday, March 17th beginning and ending at Steam Whistle Brewing, The Roundhouse, just south of the CN tower and the Rogers centre on Bremner Boulevard.
-NEW in 2019 to celebrate the 20th anniversary, there is now a limited cap field for a NEW 10k as well as a kids fun run.
+The 21st Annual Achilles St. Patrick’s Day 5K Run/Walk is a 5 kilometre run or walk through the heart of downtown Toronto.
+In 2020, the Run/Walk will take place on Sunday, March 15th beginning and ending at Steam Whistle Brewing, The Roundhouse, just south of the CN tower and the Rogers centre on Bremner Boulevard.
+BACK again in 2020, there is now a limited cap field for a NEW 10k as well as a kids fun run.
+2000 total participants max.

 Race DetailsSelect Race

 Start Date/Time March 15, 2020 @ 10:15 am

 End Date/Time N/A

 The Race was awesome for myself...a different type of race....
 BIG complaint was pack pickup on the day of....Everyone was great however, very slow and disorganized....not enough people too small space...trading sizes of shirts etc.....took too long.....The line up was crazy for beer and chili and then to try to eat standing up holding everything while people trying to get around you was something else....did not like this aspect....It is not a race to go out for time...as both of my mapping gear registered more then 5km...but it was a great time for all that was in my group.
 Everyone was friendly and nice